In-person classes are cancelled during the COVID 19 crisis, but we have lots of online classes!

 In level 1, students master the control of motors and get an introduction to sensors.
 In level 2, sensors and the information they can provide are studied in more depth and variables are introduced.

-Engineering Labs and Maker Camps are opportunities for hands-on building and exploring how things work.
+Engineering Labs and Maker Camps, STEM Club and Mad Scientists are opportunities for hands-on building and exploring of how things work.
+The current schedule can be found on our schedule tab.

 At one class, students might discover how to use a rubber band to propel a car, another might focus on designing and building a marshmallow launcher, still another might explore the sensors available on smart phones using the Google Science Journal App.

-Engineering Labs usually meet 4 weeks in a row for 50-minutes.
+Engineering Labs, STEM Club and Mad Scientists usually meet 4 or 8 weeks in a row for 45-minutes.
 Maker Camps are usually 1 meeting from 30 minutes to 2 hours.
 The age range and cost will depend upon the projects.